MahApps/MahApps.Metro/controls/numericupdown.md

 title: NumericUpDown - MahApps.Metro
 ---

+> **Note:** This is the documentation for the new `NumericUpDown` control that isn't implemented yet.
+It will be available in v0.13

 The NumericUpDown control is used to increase or decrease a numeric value.

 ![]({{site.baseurl}}/images/numeric_up_down.png)